 Ohio LinuxFest Institute (OLFI) offers a choose-your-own-adventure approach to professional development.
 Expert instructors provide training on topics that are relevant to today’s technical professionals.
-OLFI is only available with the Professional Pass registration.
+OLFI is only available with the Ohio LinuxFest Institute Professional Pass registration.
+So please make sure you select this option on the Registration Page.

 We’re pleased to continue offering OLFI at a competitive community rate.
-While other professional training is often thousands of dollars, early bird pricing for OLFI is only $350 until September 7, 2016.
+While other professional training is often thousands of dollars, early bird pricing for OLFI is only $400 until a month before the conference.
 After early bird expires, prices raise to only $450 for advance registration and will be $500 for on site registration.
 Early registration not only saves you money but also helps OLFI make better arrangements for the training sessions.

 OLFI presents full-day and half-day training sessions.
 The morning and afternoon sessions are both half day sessions.
 Students can either pick one full day session OR pick one session from morning and and one from afternoon (from the list below).